skyrimunificationproject/skyrimunificationproject.github.io/core.markdown

    * Hide and Studded Armor
    * Scaled Armor
 Creation Club Items:
-   * Leather Scout Armor
-   * Backpacks
-   * Hide Brawler's fists
-   * Fur Brawler's fists
+   * None
 Mesh Replacer - Pants:
-   * None
+   * None to all
 Legacy of the Dragonborn:
    * Boots of the apostle
    * Morvath's Boots